Sigmmma/c20/src/content/h3/tools/h3-ek/h3-tool/readme.md

 ```

 * scenario - A local tag path to your scenario without the file extension
 * platform - The platform this cache file is being built for.
 If nothing is set then it will default to `pc`.
-This is an optional arg
+This is an optional argument
 * audio-configuration - ???
-This is an optional arg
+This is an optional argument
 * target-language - ???
-This is an optional arg
+This is an optional argument
 * dedicated-server - ???
-This is an optional arg
+This is an optional argument
 * compress_more|compress_most - ???
-This is an optional arg
+This is an optional argument
 * use-fmod-data - ???
-This is an optional arg
+This is an optional argument

 The resulting map file can be found in the editing kit's `maps` directory.
 This verb also generates reports under `reports\<mapname>` including a compilation-specific `debug.txt`.